Understanding PQLs, EQLs, and the Power of Dual Scoring in Lead Qualification

 The Smart Way

-Instead of managing everything manually, you can use marketing automation tools to automate your dual-scoring workflow.
+Instead of juggling everything manually, let AI-based marketing automation tools handle your dual-scoring workflow.
+It’s more than a tool; it’s your agentic co-marketer, guiding you every step of the way.
 Here's how this process typically works:

 Automated Fit Scoring: